adfec/docker-commands/README.md

 In order to use the recent image created, we can run this command

     docker run --name website -d -p 8080:80 website:latest

+## Creating a Docker file with app

+For this example, let's say we have a simple NodeJS app that says "Hello world" To create the Dockerfile we need, the base image (FROM), the directory (WORKDIR), from where to where (ADD), the command to run if necesary, in this case to install dependencies of the Node sample; and finally the instruction to run the application

+    FROM node:latest
+    WORKDIR /app
+    ADD . .
+    RUN npm install
+    CMD node index.js

+Example with Spring Boot application

+    FROM openjdk:8-jre-alpine
+    COPY "target/app-0.0.1-SNAPSHOT.jar" "app.jar"
+    EXPOSE 8080
+    ENTRYPOINT ["java","-jar","app.jar"]

+To ignore files from being copied, we can create a .dockerignore file.
+Inside the file you can list folders or files to ignore.
+For example:

+    node_modules
+    Dockerfile
+    .git
+    *.ts
+    folder/**

+## Caching and layers

+The caching system allows us to avoid repetitive tasks while the image is being created, like copying files or compiling sources.
+This is useful when the only changes between images versions are the sources

+    FROM node:latest
+    WORKDIR /app
+    ADD package*.json ./
+    RUN npm install
+    ADD . .
+    CMD node index.js

+## Tags

+How to move our latest image to a previous one with a tag.
+Taggin allows not only version control but also a fast way to change the running container if a rollback is needed

+    docker tag my-website:latest my-website:1

+When you want to load your image to the Docker registry

+    docker tag my-website:1 mydockeraccount/my-website:1

+Before you upload your images, you need to log in: _docker login_

+    docker push mydockeraccount/my-website:1

+## Inspect

+This is a way to fully get information about containers

+    docker inspect <image_name | id (also first 3 characters)>

+## Logs

+Monitor any event that is registered by the application.
+Use -f for tail mode

+    docker logs <image_name | id (also first 3 characters)>
+    docker logs -f <image_name | id (also first 3 characters)>

+## Considerations

+- Always try to use Apline versions for small size
+- Docker images are immutable, if you try to override a tag during compilation of the same image, you will end up with <none> tag images
+- To get detailed information about any Docker command, we type *docker <command> --help*